-Books on the Elementary School List should appeal to and be appropriate for at least 2 of the 3 grade levels 3-4 and 4-5.
-The exception is that one title may be selected just for grade 3 and one title may be selected just for grade 5 per LYRC list.
+Books on the Middle School List should appeal to and be appropriate for at least 2 of the 3 grade levels 6-7 and 7-8.
+The exception is that one title may be selected just for grade 6 and one title may be selected just for grade 8 per LYRC list.
 In other words, there should be at least one title on the list for reluctant readers and at least one title for advanced/mature readers.
 "In Louisiana, 80% of all 4th and 8th grade students do not read at a proficient level" (KidsCount).
 "Keeping children reading through programs like LYRC, will encourage lifelong learning and a love of reading" (State Library Strategic Plan 2008-2012).

 The nominated books must reflect a variety of reading levels, genres, interests, and subjects.
 Genres represented may include realistic fiction, historical fiction, fantasy, science fiction, mystery, and humor.
 Graphic novels are especially appealing to reluctant readers.
-The committee typically includes nonfiction in the picture book choices, as there is always a large amount of exceptional nonfiction picture books being published each year.
-When considering a title, the work as a whole will be considered.
+The committee will occasionally include outstanding nonfiction: poetry, biography, documentaries, etc. When considering a title, the work as a whole will be considered.
+While the committee tries to find quality nonfiction, there will not necessarily always be a nonfiction title on every year's list.